 The cathedral is truly a monstrosity, dominating the skyline of St. Albans.
 It also takes quite a bit of time to walk around!
 You know I love churches, so I wouldn’t recommend this one lightly.

-If you visit around Christmas, you’ll find a fantastic 60+ stall Christmas market, without the crowds of London’s.
+If you visit around Christmas, you’ll find a fantastic 60+ stall Christmas market, without the crowds of the markets in London.
 It’s in the walled garden just next to the cathedral.

-The ruins of Sopwell Nunnery, about 3/4 miles from the town centre, are of a Tudor mansion built on top of a medieval nunnery dedicated to St. Mary, and established in 1141.
-The nunnery prospered for 400 years and supposedly Anne Boleyn stayed there before she wed Henry VIII!
+About 3/4 miles from the St. Albans town center lie the ruins of Sopwell Nunnery, a Tudor mansion built on top of a medieval nunnery dedicated to St. Mary that was established in 1141.
+The nunnery prospered for 400 years and it was supposedly where Anne Boleyn stayed before she wed Henry VIII!
 Henry dissolved the nunnery in 1537 and gave the property to a military architect, who then demolished the nunnery to build a new house.
-He later decided to build a bigger house at the spot but died before it was completed, so what you see are those ruins from the incomplete house.
+He later decided to build a bigger house at the spot but died before it was completed, so what you see are actually those ruins from the incomplete house.

 It might not look like much, but it’s pretty cool to wander around the ruins and take a couple photos.
-You’ll also get great views of the Cathedral.
+You’ll also get great views of St. Albans Cathedral.

 Parish Church of St. Peter